0x546F6D/zig-xlsxwriter/README.md

 # zig-xlsxwriter

+Branch to add the unit and functional tests as well as re-implement the python .xlsx files comparison code in zig.

 The `zig-xlsxwriter` is a wrapper of [`libxlsxwriter`](https://github.com/jmcnamara/libxlsxwriter) that can be used to write text, numbers, dates and formulas to multiple worksheets in a new Excel 2007+ xlsx file.
 It has a focus on performance and on fidelity with the file format created by